- Who We Are

 "The participant-instructor ratio was excellent, each of us had an instructor near-by at all times, guiding us, praising us when we did well and gently correcting us in case of mistakes."

 "It was one the best hands-on workshops I have ever attended.
-Non-stop teaching, non-stop working, amazing instructors, great organization and the amazing feeling of rapid improvement in little time.
+Non-stop teaching, non-stop working, amazing instructors, great organisation and the amazing feeling of rapid improvement in little time.
 I loved every step of it and the live demonstrations were the best.
 Striking difference between how easy it looks and how absurdly difficult it is."

 "All in all it was a very useful experience: didactic, challenging, pleasantly tiring and very friendly.
 Besides learning how to correctly train for microvascular surgery, I have also made new friends whom I am looking forward to seeing again.
 The venue and social events were also totally worth it."